ryf1123/Oasis-in-the-Sky/README.md

 Moreover, there are events happening in this place, like dropping a boll, which can be driven by time and events to improve playability.

 ![demo](https://github.com/ryf1123/CG-2018-Course-Project/raw/master/fig/对标工程.png)

+### Second discussion (time: 11-27, partners: everyone)

+Come up with the detials and ideas about the presentation of tomorrow.